G-Research/spark-dgraph-connector/README.md

 The following examples use a local Dgraph instance setup as described in the [Dgraph Quickstart Guide](https://dgraph.io/docs/get-started).
-Run [Step 1](https://dgraph.io/docs/get-started/#step-1-run-dgraph) to start an instance and [Step 2](https://dgraph.io/docs/get-started/#step-2-run-mutation) to load example graph data and schema:
+Run [Step 1](https://dgraph.io/docs/get-started/#step-1-run-dgraph) to start an instance, [Step 2](https://dgraph.io/docs/get-started/#step-2-run-mutation) to load example graph data, and [Step 3](https://dgraph.io/docs/get-started/#step-3-alter-schema) to add a schema.
+These steps are provided in the following scripts:

     ./dgraph-instance.start.sh
     ./dgraph-instance.insert.sh
     ./dgraph-instance.schema.sh

 The connection to the Dgraph can be established via a `target`, which is the [hostname and gRPC port of a Dgraph Alpha node](https://dgraph.io/docs/deploy/#cluster-setup) in the form `"hostname:port"`.
 With our example instance started above, we can use `"localhost:9080` as the target.

 ### GraphX